JayRovacsek/blog/content/2022-10-18-nix-value-proposition.md

 There's at-least four issues with this - and if you picked the `apk add` items as problematic before now - ten points to your house.
 The fourth issue in above is in the base image used - at time of writing that would be a nodejs v16 install on alpine.

-In a [week's time](https://github.com/nodejs/release#release-schedule) this is likely to jump to nodejs v18.
+In a [week's time](https://github.com/nodejs/release#release-schedule) (2022-10-25) this is will jump to nodejs v18.
 Sure you're probably noting that you could pin the nodejs version also via `node:16-alpine3.16` but all of these things are just another footgun to experience when a situation exists where a package just doesn't build under a version of node.

 This is not even starting on the fact that the versions on python3, make and g++ are likely to change over time with an inability for us to pin those short of wget'ing their release candidates explicitly and manually managing them as an install in our dockerfile.
 This is pain.